medlmobileenterprises/slate/source/includes/_api-reference-rpc.md

 ```json-doc
 ```

-The purpose of this method is for client to remove on of their images.
+The purpose of this method is for client to remove one of their images.
+This is a permanent delete from the database AND the cloud storage so we should be sure this action should take place before making the call.

 #### RPC Method Name
 `users.deleteAnImage`